savelee/leeboonstra.com/source/about/index.md

 Lee Boonstra is a Developer Advocate for Dialogflow and Contact Center AI @ Google.

-She has been working with different technologies in the past 15 years ranging from Web/Mobile Technology, Ext JS / Sencha Touch, Node.js, Conversational, Dialogflow, Actions on Google and Contact Centers.
+She has been working with different technologies in the past 15 years ranging from Web/Mobile Technology, Ext JS,  Sencha Touch, Node.js, Conversational AI, Dialogflow, Actions on Google and Contact Centers.

 Over the years she has helped many brands & enterprises to build and deploy Conversational AI (chatbots and voice assistants) solutions at enterprise scale.
 Wearing different hats from Engineer, to Technical Trainer.
 From Sales Engineer to Developer Advocate.
 Also, she wrote a book for O'Reilly: Hands-on Sencha Touch 2.